Brandy Tackett, MA.ed., M.Ed.

 "Rethinking Leadership: A Collection of Articles"

 This is my leadership journey.
-Before we know it, our day one fades into day 14,000 and we forget where we began, the rocky road, or the experiences that shaped us as leaders.
-This site is meant to capture my journey and therefor, I am transparent about the mistakes and blunders along the way.
-I enjoy collaboration with my peers so feel free to interact with me.
-In fact, most of these blogs start with the early years where I was in my leadership infancy.
-There are major gaps in my posts, updates, and blogs ... well, that's just life for you.
-I am happy to expose the mistakes I made, not only because they could potentially help others in their journey, but also because I believe that our journey, without mistakes, prevents us from growing into the capable leaders we can become.
-I embrace obstacles and recognize that each one is an opportunity for self evaluation and growth.
+Before we know it, our day one fades into day 14,000, and we forget where we began, the rocky road, or the experiences that shaped us as leaders.
+This site is meant to capture my journey, and therefore, I am transparent about the mistakes and blunders along the way.
+I enjoy collaboration with my peers, so feel free to connect with me.
+In fact, most of these blogs start with the early years, when I was in my leadership infancy.
+There are major gaps in my posts, updates, and blogs — well, that's just life for you.
+I am happy to expose the mistakes I made, not only because they could potentially help others in their journey, but also because I believe that a journey without mistakes prevents us from growing into the capable leaders we can become.
+I embrace obstacles and recognize that each one is an opportunity for self-evaluation and growth.

-I have been so blessed to work alongside the most incredible, selfless, dedicated, intelligent individuals in the world.
-Teachers leave it "all on the field" for children every single day.
-Being an educator is not a job or a career, rather, it becomes who we "are."
-The fabric of our DNA is defined by our ability to teach and in the gift we are given to work with children every day.
+I have been so blessed to work alongside the most incredible, selfless, dedicated, and intelligent individuals in the world.
+Teachers leave it all on the field for children every single day.
+Being an educator is not just a job or a career—rather, it becomes who we are.
+The fabric of our DNA is defined by our ability to teach and by the gift we are given to work with children every day.

 Instructional Suggested Reads